skx/tunneller/README.md

     Visit http://example.tunneller.steve.fi/ to see your content

-_That_ location will be accessible to the world, and will route incoming requests to your local server!
+The location listed will now be publicly visible to all remote hosts.
+As the name implies there is a central-host involved which is in charge of routing/proxying to your local network - in this case that central host is `tunneller.steve.fi`, but the important thing is that you can run your own instance of that server.

+This is a self-hosted alternative to a system such as `ngrok`.

 ## How it works

-When a client is launched it creates a web-socket connection to the default remote end-point, `tunneller.steve.fi` in this case, and keeps that connection alive.
+When a client is launched it creates a web-socket connection to the default remote end-point, `tunneller.steve.fi` by default, and keeps that connection alive.
 A name is also sent for that connection.

 Next, when a request comes in for `foo.tunneller.steve.fi` the server can look for an open web-socket connection with the name `foo`, and route the request through it: